kgeographer/geojson-t/README.md

+## GeoJSON-T
-This proposed format standard tries to accommodate the fact that many geographic features are "event-like" (e.g. crimes, tweets, and journeys) or otherwise inherently temporal (e.g. political boundaries, flows, or anything else that changes position or shape over time).
+This proposed extension to the GeoJSON format standard tries to accommodate the fact that many geographic features are "event-like" (e.g. crimes, tweets, and journeys) or otherwise inherently temporal (e.g. political boundaries, flows, or anything else that changes position or shape over time).
 In fact **__all__** geographic features have temporal attributes, whether or not we have that data or use them for a particular application.
 Likewise, many temporal things are inherently spatial (e.g. historical periods like _Bronze Age Britain_; see [the PeriodO project](http//perio.do), [Pleiades Period Vocabulary](http://pleiades.stoa.org/vocabularies/time-periods)).
 All events occur somewhere, with a spatial footprint we might like to map or analyze.

 Like GeoJSON and the emerging GeoJSON-LD, GeoJSON-T represents collections of geographic features in a **FeatureCollection**, and its **geometry** element handles spatial attributes identically.